vmware-labs/yaml-jsonpath/README.md

 ### Recursive Descent: `..childname` or `..*`

-A matcher of the form `..childname` selects all the descendents of the nodes in the input slice (including those nodes) with the given name (using the same rules as the child matcher).
-The output slice consists of all the matching descendents.
+A matcher of the form `..childname` selects all the descendants of the nodes in the input slice (including those nodes) with the given name (using the same rules as the child matcher).
+The output slice consists of all the matching descendants.

-A matcher of the form `..*` selects all the descendents of the nodes in the input slice (including those nodes).
+A matcher of the form `..*` selects all the descendants of the nodes in the input slice (including those nodes).

 ### Array Subscript: `[integer]`, `[start:end]`, `[start:end:step]`, or `[*]`